This is the user manual for the Option Strategy Payoff Calculator.

 Always start with the left dropdown, as changing it resets the right one to entire position.

-In ODF version, which doesn’t have dropdowns, this is set by entering values.
+In ODF and NoVBA versions, which don’t have dropdowns, this is set by entering values.
 In the left input (cell L22/L24/L26) enter 0 for none (line not shown), 1 for default position, 2 for alternative position.
 In the right input (N22/N24/N26) enter 0 for entire position or 1, 2, 3, 4 for individual leg.

 Y-Axis: Value or P/L

 The chart can show either value (payoff at expiration, not considering initial cash flow) or profit/loss (payoff at expiration + initial cash flow).
-This is selected in the dropdown box in cell N20 (in ODF version, enter 1 for value and 2 for P/L).
+This is selected in the dropdown box in cell N20 (in ODF and NoVBA versions, enter 1 for value and 2 for P/L).

 The buttons in cells K28-N28 allow quick adjustments of X-axis scale (the range of underlying prices shown).
 You can shift the axis left (lower underlying prices) or right (higher), zoom in or zoom out, or reset to original scale, which is calculated automatically to cover all the important points (strikes and break-evens).

-In ODF version there are no buttons, but you can control the X-scale by entering its minimum and/or maximum underlying price in cells L28 and N28, respectively.
+In ODF and NoVBA versions there are no buttons, but you can control the X-scale by entering its minimum and/or maximum underlying price in cells L28 and N28, respectively.
 If these are blank, the automatic scale is used.

 The following are some examples how you can set up and work with different strategies in the calculator: